Giovanni Stroppa: Monza

 On 28 May 2021, it was announced that Stroppa would be appointed head coach of Monza on 1 July.
 He returned to the club 32 years after his experience as a player.
 Stroppa's first win as a Monza coach came on 29 August, helping his side win 1–0 at home against Cremonese.

 He guided Monza to fourth place in the regular season, missing out on automatic promotion following a 0–1 loss to Perugia in the final game, which allowed Cremonese and Pisa to overtake the Biancorossi, who were placed in second place with one game to go.
 In the promotion playoff tournament, Monza entered in the semifinals, where they eliminated Brescia, and then defeated Pisa in a two-legged final on a 6–4 aggregate result (after extra time), thus ensuring themselves a historical first promotion to Serie A in the 110-year club history.

-Confirmed in charge of the Brianzoli for the club's debut Serie A season, Stroppa was however dismissed on 13 September 2022 after achieving only one point in the first six games of the season.
+Confirmed in charge of the Brianzoli for the club's debut Serie A season, Stroppa was dismissed on 13 September 2022 after achieving only one point in the first six games.

+Cremonese

+On 19 September 2023, Stroppa was named the new head coach of Serie B promotion hopefuls Cremonese, replacing Davide Ballardini.

+Stroppa led Cremonese to the promotion playoff finals in his first season in charge, then losing to Venezia 0–1 on aggregate.
+After being confirmed for the 2024–25 season, Stroppa was relieved of managerial duties on 8 October 2024 due to a negative start in the new campaign.
+He was however reinstated just a month later, on 11 November, after Cremonese decided to dismiss Eugenio Corini, who had previously replaced him in charge of the Grigiorossi.
+He ended the season in fourth place in the regular season, and eventually led Cremonese to win the playoffs after defeating Spezia in a two-legged final, on what was his personal third promotion to Serie A in his career.
+Despite that, on 13 June 2025, Cremonese announced they would not confirm Stroppa in charge of the club for their comeback campaign in the top flight.

+Venezia

+On 26 June 2025, freshly-relegated Serie B club Venezia announced the appointment of Stroppa as their new head coach.